 Jack Pepper (b.1999) is one of the UK's youngest commissioned composers.
-In his teenage years, he wrote music for the Royal Opera House, Classic FM's 25th Birthday, the Royal Philharmonic Society, for the Bournemouth Symphony Orchestra's 125th Birthday, for the Royal Liverpool Philharmonic Orchestra, The Band of HM Royal Marines and he collaborated with the London Philharmonic Orchestra.
+In his teenage years, he wrote music for the Royal Opera House, Classic FM's 25th Birthday, the Royal Philharmonic Society, for the Bournemouth Symphony Orchestra's 125th Birthday, for the Royal Liverpool Philharmonic Orchestra, The Band of HM Royal Marines and the London Philharmonic Orchestra.
 Jack has recorded his work with acclaimed conductors including Sir Antonio Pappano, Vasily Petrenko and Kirill Karabits; his music has been broadcast on Classic FM and the BBC.

 Alongside classical concert works, Jack is a songwriter in theatre and popular music.
 His work has been played at events ranging from the official Canada 150 Celebrations in Trafalgar Square, to the final ever Beating Retreat Ceremony at the iconic UK military hospital Headley Court.
 Jack's piece 'Chance' features on the JUNO Award-nominated album SymphRONica Upfront.

 Jack is currently working as a composer, lyricist and book writer on a number of musical theatre projects.
 Among them, his children's seaside show Gulls & Buoys premiered at a primary school in collaboration with the GLF Schools Foundation; 30 8-year-old students sang and collaborated on costumes, lighting and sets, learning a new musical from scratch in six weeks, with weekly school visits from Jack.